RequestNetwork/request-scan/CONTRIBUTING.md

 ## Requesting a feature

-Request a new feature on our [Github Discussions: Feature Requests](https://github.com/orgs/RequestNetwork/discussions/categories/feature-requests) or by creating Github Issue on teh relevant repository.
+Request a new feature on our [Github Discussions: Feature Requests](https://github.com/orgs/RequestNetwork/discussions/categories/feature-requests) or by creating Github Issue on the relevant repository.
 If you would like to implement a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.

 ## Submission Guidelines